Texas Wesleyan University Community Counseling Center

 Distance Learning (DL) Students

-The Community Counseling Center serves to be a resource to assist DL students with locating a counselor so the student may receive counseling services.
-For DL students residing outside travel access within Texas, the Community Counseling Center can provide up to five telephonic counseling sessions.
-Should the student need more than five telephonic sessions, The Community Counseling Center will serve as a resource to assist the student in a process for locating a counselor in their area who can provide local support.
-Students residing outside of Texas will be able to call the Community Counseling Center to receive a telephonic conversation to assess the student’s needs.
+The Texas Wesleyan Community Counseling Center serves to be a resource to assist DL students with locating a counselor so the student may receive counseling services.
+For DL students residing outside travel access within Texas, the Texas Wesleyan Community Counseling Center can provide up to five telephonic counseling sessions.
+Should the student need more than five telephonic sessions, the Texas Wesleyan Community Counseling Center will serve as a resource to assist the student in a process for locating a counselor in their area who can provide local support.
+Students residing outside of Texas will be able to call the Texas Wesleyan Community Counseling Center to receive a telephonic conversation to assess the student’s needs.
 The therapist who conducts the conversation can then refer the student to the best possible agency or provider in the student’s area.

 - Parent Consultation